Olivier-Boudeville/Ceylan-Seaplus/doc/seaplus.rst

 .. [#] Of course no code should rely on that actual value, which could change from a generation to another, or as the API is updated; only the ``BAZ_2_ID`` identifier shall be trusted by user code.

-The C part of the bridge, typically defined by the service integrated in ``foobar_seaplus_driver.c`` [#]_, is thus to include that ``foobar_seaplus_api_mapping.h`` generated header in order to map the Erlang function identifier in a call request to its processing.
+The C part of the bridge (i.e., the service driver), typically defined in ``foobar_seaplus_driver.c`` [#]_, is thus to include that ``foobar_seaplus_api_mapping.h`` generated header in order to map the Erlang function identifier in a call request to its processing.

+Should no such driver implementation already exist, Seaplus will generate a template version of it (a template that can nevertheless be successfully compiled and linked), which will include everything needed but the (service-specific) C logic that shall be added by the service integrator in order to:

+1. convert the received arguments (Erlang terms) into their C counterparts
+2. call the corresponding C integrated function
+3. convert its result the other way round, so that a relevant Erlang term is returned

-.. [#] See the full, unedited version of the `foobar_seaplus_driver.c <https://github.com/Olivier-Boudeville/Ceylan-Seaplus/blob/master/tests/c-test/foobar_seaplus_driver.c>`_ driver, i.e. the core of the service-specific, C-side integration.
+See the full, unedited version of the generated `foobar_seaplus_driver.c template <https://github.com/Olivier-Boudeville/Ceylan-Seaplus/blob/master/doc/foobar_seaplus_driver.c>`_  corresponding to the Foobar service (one may note the placeholders in each ``case`` branch of the function identifier switch).

-Seaplus offers moreover various helpers to facilitate the writing of this C driver; they are gathered in the Seaplus library (typically ``libseaplus.so``) and available by including the Seaplus C header file, ``seaplus.h`` (see `here <https://github.com/Olivier-Boudeville/Ceylan-Seaplus/blob/master/src/seaplus.h>`_).
+Seaplus offers moreover various helpers to facilitate the writing of this C driver (i.e. the filling of said generated template); they are gathered in the Seaplus library (typically ``libseaplus.so``) and available by including the Seaplus C header file, ``seaplus.h`` (see `here <https://github.com/Olivier-Boudeville/Ceylan-Seaplus/blob/master/src/seaplus.h>`_).

 Based on these elements, the actual bridging code can be written, like in the following shortened version.
 The ``FOO_1_ID`` case is among the simplest possible call, while the ``BAR_2_ID`` one is more complex; for both calls no memory leak is involved (see the `full source <https://github.com/Olivier-Boudeville/Ceylan-Seaplus/blob/master/tests/c-test/foobar_seaplus_driver.c>`_ of this test driver, notably for the conversion helpers used for ``bar/2``):